Does Menopause Impact Your Sleep? What to Do About It

 5 Ways to Naturally Support Your Sleep Cycle

 Every night is a chance to recharge.
-But for many women, falling asleep—and staying asleep—can feel like an impossible task.
+But for many women, falling asleep and staying asleep can feel like an impossible task.
 Sleep problems during menopause and perimenopause are some of the most common symptoms women face.
+Perimenopausal women, midlife women, and even premenopausal women can all experience sleep issues due to hormonal and physiological changes.
 Sleep isn’t just about rest; it’s the foundation for how we feel, think, and function during the day.
-From mood and focus to energy and overall well-being, everything hinges on a good night's sleep.
+In addition to mood and focus, sleep quality also influences bone health, immune system function, and blood pressure.
+From energy to overall well-being, everything hinges on a good night’s sleep.

 Here are 5 ways to reclaim restful nights:

 Your body thrives on routine, especially when it comes to winding down.
-Avoid bright screens (hello, blue light!) and swap late-night scrolling for a calming ritual like reading, journaling, or a warm bath.
+Establishing a consistent evening routine helps regulate circadian rhythms and supports timely sleep onset.
+Avoid bright screens (hello, blue light!) and swap late-night scrolling for a calming ritual like reading, journaling, or a warm bath, as light exposure can disrupt the circadian rhythm.
 These habits signal your brain that it’s time to rest while helping to lower cortisol, the stress hormone that can keep you awake.
+A warm bath can also help lower body temperature, which is beneficial for sleep.

 Our Sleep supplement features Magnesium Glycinate, a highly absorbable form of magnesium known for its ability to ease tension, reduce nighttime restlessness, and promote deeper, more restorative sleep.
-Complemented by Hops, Passionflower, and California Poppy—botanicals traditionally used to calm the mind and relax the body—this blend creates the ultimate nighttime formula to help you drift off peacefully and wake up refreshed.
+Complemented by Hops, Passionflower, and California Poppy—botanicals traditionally used to calm the mind and relax the body this blend creates the ultimate nighttime formula to help you drift off peacefully and wake up refreshed.
+Both magnesium and melatonin have beneficial effects on sleep quality, mood, and overall health.

 3. Create a Sleep-Supportive Environment

 Your bedroom should feel like a sanctuary—dark, quiet, and cool.
 Darkness is crucial for melatonin production, so using blackout curtains or blinds can help signal to your body that it’s time to sleep.
-Switch to warmer light bulbs and consider air conditioning or a ceiling fan to regulate temperature, especially if night sweats or insomnia during menopause are keeping you awake.
+A dark environment also supports better sleeping and helps maintain optimal body temperature, both of which are important for sleep quality during menopause.
+Switch to warmer light bulbs and consider air conditioning or a ceiling fan to regulate temperature, especially if night sweats** or insomnia during menopause** are keeping you awake.
+These can also help manage hot flushes and improve sleep time during menopause.
 These simple changes create the ideal environment for entering deep, restorative sleep stages.
 For those sensitive to noise, a white noise machine or calming background sounds, like gentle music or nature sounds, can be soothing and help you unwind.

 Stress and sleep don’t mix.
 High cortisol levels can keep you wired when you should be winding down.